Alessandr095/Husk/README.md

   Husk is deployed on GitHub Pages.

   - Steps to deploy :
-  - Navigate to the settings tab
+  - Navigate to the settings tab.
-  - got to source section and select master branch
+  - Got to source section and select master branch.
-  - once the master branch is selected the site will be live.
+  - Once the master branch is selected the site will be live.

   * Live link to Husk can be found here: <https://alessandr095.github.io/Husk/>

 ### Credits.

 - Code for the nav bar and drop down toggle were used from CI Love Running Project.
-- Code for the Gallery responsivness was used from CI Love Running project
+- Code for the Gallery responsivness was used from CI Love Running project.
-- Indepth flex box infomation from W3C
+- Indepth flex box infomation from W3C.
-- form semantics from developer.mozilla
+- Form semantics from developer.mozilla.

 ### Media.